krutulism/Cephalophore-Candles/README.md

 I will attempt to use a screw terminal block to mount the boards.

 The prototype controller will be an Arduino.

+## Instructions
+To correct the paths to 3D models of custom library components: select a footprint in the PCB editor, edit its properties in the right click context menu or by pressing the E key, and enter the "3D Models" tab

+CAD models I derived from datasheet drawings are included.
+CAD models I downloaded from the manufacturer can be downloaded from manufacturer websites.